fboender/sec-tools/README.md

 * `sec-gather-openvpnusers`: Output OpenVPN client certificate status
 * `sec-gather-unixgroups`: Output unix groups and their members
 * `sec-gather-unixusers`: Output unix users and their details
+* `sec-gather-portscan`: Output open ports detected through a portscan of a host
 * `sec-diff`: Output changes in `sec-gather-*` script output since last time
 * `sec-report`: Generate HTML and PDF reports from gathered info
 * `sec-mail`: Send alerts and reports.